 I am also a huge people person, so being able to meet new people as part of my job is a perfect fit!

-When I first started photography I was an all natural light photographer, and as I searched to find ways to take my images to the next level I started utilizing off camera and occasionally on camera flash.
+When I first started photography I was an all-natural light photographer, and as I searched to find ways to take my images to the next level I started utilizing off-camera and occasionally on-camera flash.
 It is something that I have grown to love, and use in most of my family portrait photography.
 With the exception of families with very little ones on the move, who need a move flexible lighting set up.
-Use of off camera flash ensures my families look their best with flattering and beautiful light.
+The use of off-camera flash ensures my families look their best with flattering and beautiful light.

 I think that when choosing a photographer, families should look for a person they feel comfortable with.